mrochon/b2cief-upload/README.md

 | *other* | You can define your own symbolic properties, e.g. *"CheckPlayerAPIUrl": "https://myapi.com"*.
 If you do, modify the PowerShell script to use the value of the property as replacement in policies with an appropriate rule to select which text should be replacedg.
 Look for *{CheckPlayerAPIUrl}* string in both the *TrustFrameworkExtensions.xml* and the *Upload-IEFPolicies.ps1* script to see an example |

 ## Execution

+### Get-IEFSettings

+You can use the Get-IEFSettings function included in the script to create the initial contents of the settings.json file.
+To use it run:

+`Get-IEFSettings > appSettings.json`

+Log in using a local B2C account (e.g. me@mytenant.onmicrosoft.com) with application enumeration privileges.
+The script will discover check your B2C tenant for the required IEF applications and save their application ids in the settings file.

+### Upload-IEFPolicies

+Use this function to upload your IEF policies to one or more B2C tenants.
+The settings json file needs to have an environemnt definition for each B2C tenant you wish to upload the policies to.

+E.g.

 ```PowerShell
 $clientId = 'e.g. 3d22610c-9e4d-48ca-9c85-f4daf3564dc1'